Published on September 15, 2025

 Understanding how this rule applies to your family’s situation can save you a lot of headaches and help you get the most out of your coverage.
 Let’s walk through the common scenarios you might encounter.

-Figure Out Which Parent’s Plan Is Primary
+How to Tell Which Parent’s Plan Is Primary

 The birthday rule is simpler than it sounds.
 To determine the primary insurance plan for your children, you just need to look at the calendar.
 The parent whose birthday—month and day—comes first in the year holds the primary plan.
 The other parent’s plan becomes the secondary one.